dwrobel/flatcam/README.md

 =================================================

+20.07.2019

+- updated the CutOut tool so it will work on single PCB Gerbers or on PCB panel Gerbers

 19.07.2019

 - fixed bug in FlatCAMObj.FlatCAMGeometry.ui_disconnect(); the widgets signals were not disconnected from handlers when required therefore the signals were connected in an exponential way